 protocols and multi-agent systems.
 He has coauthored 5 patents, two books ("Reasoning About Knowledge" and "Reasoning about Uncertainty"), and over 300 technical publications.

-Halpern is a Fellow of the AAAI, the ACM, and the AAAS.
-Among other awards, he received the ACM SIGART Autonomous Agents Research Award in 2011, the Dijkstra Prize in 2009, the ACM/AAAI Newell Award in 2008, the Godel Prize in 1997, was a Guggenheim Fellow in 2001-02, and a Fulbright Fellow in 2001-02 and 2009-10.
+Halpern is a Fellow of the AAAI, the ACM, the American Academy of Arts and Sciences, and the American Association for the Advancement of Sciences.
+Among other awards, he received the Kampe de Feriet Award in 2016, the ACM SIGART Autonomous Agents Research Award in 2011, the Dijkstra Prize in 2009, the ACM/AAAI Newell Award in 2009, the Godel Prize in 1997, was a Guggenheim Fellow in 2001-02, and a Fulbright Fellow in 2001-02 and 2009-10.
 Two of his papers have won best-paper prizes at IJCAI (1985 and 1991), and another won one at the Knowledge Representation and Reasoning Conference (2006).
 He was editor-in-chief of the Journal of the ACM (1997-2003) and has been program chair of a number of conferences, including the Symposium on Theory in Computing (STOC), Logic in Computer Science (LICS), Uncertainty in AI (UAI), Principles of Distributed Computing (PODC), and Theoretical Aspects of Rationality and Knowledge (TARK).

 - 2008.
 "Beyond Nash equilibrium: solution concepts for the 21st century."
 Paper presented at Proceedings of Twenty-Seventh Annual ACM Symposium on Principles of Distributed Computing .

 - 2005.
 "Causes and explanations: A structural-model approach.
 Part I: Causes."
 British Journal for the Philosophy of Science 56 (4): 843-887. .